Biography

 Teaching and Supervisions

-- Tutor, MSt in English Language Assessment, University of Cambridge
+- Guest lecturer, MSt in English Language Assessment, University of Cambridge

 - Guest lecturer, ALTE summer language testing course on ‘Assessing writing in the digital age’ (with Dr Sathena Chan)

-- Guest lecturer, ALTE summer language testing course on ‘Technology in language test production and validation’ (coordinated by Professor Stephen Bax)
+- Guest lecturer, ALTE summer language testing course on ‘Technology in language test production and validation’ (invited by Professor Stephen Bax)